jumbosushi/jumbosushi.github.io/_posts/2020-07-08-how-to-export-words-from-kindle-vocab-builder.md

 permalink: /:categories/kindle-vocab-builder/
 ---

-[[Learning]] to love reading again has been the best thing I discovered in my life after college.
+Learning to love reading again has been the best thing to happen after college.
 I prefer e-books over other mediums due to several reasons, but the biggest draw for me is the dictionary feature.
-I'm continued to be amazed by how many new words you are introduced to just by reading, and thought using the words from the list would be a great way to grow my vocabulary.
+I'm continued to be amazed by how many new words you are introduced to just by reading, and thought having a way to use vocab from the list would be a great way to grow my vocabulary.
 Here's how I exported the words and added vim keybind to import the word.

 Note: this tutorial is based on Kindle Paperwhite.
 Other firmware might have a different configuration.